Artists defiant after Paris killings but fear censorship on Islam

 Vilks says his career has suffered due to security concerns about exhibiting even his work that is unrelated to Islam.

-The Scandinavian countries of Sweden and Denmark, societies with reputations for tolerance, were at the center of worldwide controversies in the last decade over depictions of Mohammad.
+The Scandinavian countries of Sweden and Denmark, societies with reputations for tolerance, were at the centre of worldwide controversies in the last decade over depictions of Mohammad.

 Charlie Hebdo was also well known for courting controversy with satirical attacks on political and religious leaders and has published numerous cartoons ridiculing the Prophet Mohammed.